How to Pay for Car Insurance

 Gather your billing and policy information

 Before you log in or call your insurer, have your policy number, billing address and payment method ready.
-Online portals at carriers like Allstate and Progressive need your policy number to pull up your account.
-If you're mailing a check or money order, write your policy number on the memo line so the payment gets applied correctly.
+Online portals at carriers like Allstate and Progressive need your policy number to find your account.
+If you're mailing a check or money order, write your policy number on the memo line so the payment gets applied to the right account.

 4. 4